jlaumon/AssetCooker/Readme.md

 ![Asset Cooker](data/icons/chef-hat-heart/chef-hat-heart.png)

 Asset Cooker is a build system aimed at game assets, for custom engines.

+It's FAST!
+It generally starts in less than a second, even with hundred of thousands of files.

-It leverages Windows' USN journals to robustly track which files change, and only cook what needs to be cooked.
+It uses Windows' USN journals to robustly track which files change, and only cook what needs to be cooked.

 [Release Trailer](https://www.youtube.com/watch?v=hvbVC4m6BOo)
 [![Asset Cooker - Release Trailer](https://img.youtube.com/vi/hvbVC4m6BOo/0.jpg)](https://www.youtube.com/watch?v=hvbVC4m6BOo)